 As our community grows, we are finding that our library is being utilized more and more.
 So much, that in 2008 we moved our awesome Youth section to the Doris Labor room.
 With this and the continued use of our book collection, computer stations, and public reading spaces we are out growing our space.

-We are excited to announce that will begin a fundraising effort in the new future for a new library.
-This new library will bring added features such as a dedicated program room (this will be available for community use also), dedicated study rooms, additional public computers, allow us to become ADA compliant, and much more.
+We are excited to announce that will begin a fundraising effort in the near future for an addition and remodel of the current library.
+This addition and remodel will bring added features such as a dedicated program room, dedicated study rooms, additional public computers, allow us to become ADA compliant, and much more.

 This is all because of the generosity of the Burnett family.
 With the funds that were allotted to us from the Burnett Fund, we now have a jump-start on our fundraising efforts and our new library project.